Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 The Tool Daily Foam Cannon is the smart buy for almost everyone — thick foam, universal fitment, and a price nothing else touches.
 Step up to the MTM Hydro PF22.2 only if you want the absolute best foam and don’t mind paying for it.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers